-An empirical investigation of the 12 universities delivering Construction programs in Australia was conducted.
+An empirical investigation of the 12 universities delivering construction programs in Australia was conducted.
 Issues were initially elicited via an online survey.
-The survey was administered to full-time teaching staff and 63 responses The survey population size was revised to 116 from 155 were received. academics originally invited to participate in the survey, so a 54% response rate was achieved.
+The survey was administered to full-time teaching staff and 63 responses were received.
+The survey population size was revised to 116 from 155 academics originally invited to participate in the survey, so a 54% response rate was achieved.
 These data were supplemented with historical data obtained from DEEWR and universities' websites.
 The study supported a comparison of quantitative and qualitative data (the latter being from the open-ended questions included in the survey).
-Semi-structured interviews with Heads of School, Discipline Heads and Subject Convenors were then conducted to further explore the issues that had been identified in the survey.
-Interviews and focus groups were then carried out with academic staff who taught Construction and students enrolled in the Construction programs.
-A discussion of some of the findings from these data are provided below.
+Semi-structured interviews with Heads of School, Discipline Heads and Subject Convenors were then conducted to further explore the issues identified in the survey.
+Interviews and focus groups were then conducted with academic staff who taught construction courses as well as students enrolled in construction programs.
+A discussion of some of the findings from these data is provided below.